Facebook Pixel Satisfactory Academic Progress | Western Kentucky University

 Please refer to the examples below that demonstrate how the quantitative component is measured:

-Jane Doe is a graduate student at WKU who has attempted a total of 17 hours.
-Jane Doe has only earned 11 hours total.
-Therefore, Jane Doe has a quantitative completion rate of 64.7%.
+Jane Doe is a graduate student at WKU who has attempted a total of 18 hours.
+Jane Doe has only earned 12 hours total.
+Therefore, Jane Doe has a quantitative completion rate of 66.7%.
 The SAP policy requires that students earn at least 67% of their total attempted hours to maintain a good standing for financial aid purposes.
+Jane is not eligible for federal aid.

 Quantitative progress is monitored for all recipients at the end of each term.
-Failure to meet the Pace requirements indicated above will result in a student being placed on warning status for the next semester in which they apply for financial aid (refer to Section VI).
+Failure to meet the Pace requirements indicated above will result in a student being placed on warning status for the next semester in which they have enrollment (refer to Section VI).

 Maximum Time Frame (Excessive Hours):

 Students are required to complete their degree requirements within 150% of their particular published degree program length.
-Failure to complete the student's graduation requirements prior to meeting the excessive hours limit may result in the student becoming ineligible for the next semester in which they apply for financial aid (refer to Section VI).
+Failure to complete the student's graduation requirements prior to meeting the excessive hours limit may result in the student becoming ineligible for the next semester in which they have enrollment (refer to Section VI).

 Type of Program Published Program Length 150% Rule Calculation